quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When in active mode, the service MUST generate Retry tokens with the format described above when it receives a client Initial packet with no token.

-In active mode, the service SHOULD decrypt incoming tokens.
+In active mode, the service SHOULD decrypt the first 16 octets of incoming tokens.
 The service SHOULD drop packets with an IP address that does not match, and SHOULD forward packets that do, regardless of the other fields.

 However, the service MUST NOT decrypt or validate tokens if there is a NAT between it and the servers.